SAP-archive/teched2020-DEV269/exercises/ex3_advanced_cli/02_garden_cluster.md

 For this exercise, start by creating a service account in your project.
 Therefore navigate to the *Members* section of your project.
 <br>![Members](./images/03_02_01.png)

-At the bottom of the page, you will find a section called *Service Accounts*, which should be empty.
+At the bottom of the page, you will find a section called *Service Accounts*, which should only contain the `default` service account.
 Click the "+" button to start the creation dialog.
 <br>![Service Accounts](./images/03_02_02.png)

 Give your service account a suitable name, assign the *admin* role and create it.
 <br>![Create Service Account](./images/03_02_03.png)

 ## Download the kubeconfig
 Now that you have the service account, you need to obtain its credentials.
-In the previously empty section *Service Accounts* you should see the new user.
+In the section *Service Accounts* you should see the new user.
 <br>![Download Kubeconfig](./images/03_02_04.png)

 Go ahead, download the kubeconfig and store it in a suitable format and location so you can use it.